-At Keir Hardie, it is our intent to provide our pupils with a curriculum that develops their love of writing,oracy and discussion.
+At Keir Hardie it is our intent to provide our children with a Quality English curriculum that develops children’s love of writing,oracy and discussion.
 We strive to create lifelong learners, setting high expectations and recognise that literacy lies at the heart of this.

 We Inspire excellence and develop appreciation of our rich and varied literary heritage and a habit of writing widely and often.
 We create opportunities for our children to communicate effectively using rich vocabulary, bringing the best out of each child.